yochaigal/cairn/adventures/conversions/dogtooth-valley.md

 12 HP, 1 Armor, 14 STR, 12 DEX, 16 WIL, bite (d6) or stab (d8)
 - Vastion was passing through the valley many years ago and stayed after falling in love with a beau­tiful rare flower.
 Devoted to gardening and wish they could feel the sun again, like their beloved flowers.
 - Regeneration: A damaged vampire regains 6 HP when it bites a target that has blood.
 If killed, it becomes a cloud of gas and retreats to its coffin, reforming at the next nightfall.
 Can only be killed if exposed to sunlight or if the coffin is destroyed.
-- **Critical Damage**: The vampire drains the targets's essence, dealing d12 damage to WIL.
+- **Critical Damage**: The vampire drains the target's essence, dealing d12 damage to WIL.
 If the target reaches 0 WIL this way, it dies and is raised as a thrall of the vampire
 - Can turn into a bat
 - Spells: *Charm, Passive Invisibility* (spell n.
 451)